MoniPar/tailors_thimble/README.md

 ```

 ### Setup the Templates Directory
+1. In settings.py, add the following under BASE_DIR
+`TEMPLATES_DIR = os.path.join(BASE_DIR, "templates")`
-1. In settings.py scroll down to the TEMPLATES variable and add the following to the value of DIRS, in order to have templates in every app.
+then scroll down to the TEMPLATES variable and add the following to the value of DIRS:
 ```
-'DIRS': [
+'DIRS': [TEMPLATES_DIR],
-    os.path.join(BASE_DIR, 'templates'),
-],
 ```
 ### Add the Heroku Host Name
 In settings.py scroll to ALLOWED_HOSTS and add the Heroku host name.
 This should be the Heroku app name created earlier followed by `.herokuapp.com`.
 Add in `’localhost’` so that it can be run locally.